-During the three months ended March 31, 2007 and 2006, we spent \$990,000 and \$402,000, respectively, on the development of our lead drug candidate, ST-246, an orally administered anti-viral drug that targets the smallpox virus.
-For the three months ended March 31, 2007, we spent \$171,000 on internal human resources and \$820,000 mainly on clinical testing.
-For the three months ended March 31, 2006, we spent \$191,000 on internal human resources and \$211,000 on pre-clinical testing of ST-246.
-From inception of the ST-246 development program to-date, we expended a total of \$7.5 million related to the program, of which \$1.7 million and \$5.8 million were spent on internal human resources, and clinical and pre-clinical work, respectively.
+During the three months ended March 31, 2008 and 2007, we spent \$1.2 million and \$1.1 million, respectively, on the development of our lead drug candidate, ST-246.
+For the three months ended March 31, 2008, we spent \$232,000 on internal human resources and \$968,000 mainly on manufacturing and clinical testing.
+For the three months ended March 31, 2007, we spent \$257,000 on internal human resources and \$820,000 on clinical testing of ST-246.
+From inception of the ST-246 development program to-date, we expended a total of \$10.8 million related to the program, of which \$2.7 million and \$8.1 million were spent on internal human resources, and manufacturing, clinical and pre-clinical work, respectively.
 These resources reflect SIGA's research and development expenses directly related to the program.
-They exclude additional expenditures such as the cost to acquire the program, patent costs, allocation of indirect expenses, and the value of other services received from the NIH and the DoD.
+They exclude additional expenditures such as the cost to acquire the program, patent costs, allocation of indirect expenses, and the value of other services received from the NIH and the Department of Defense ("DoD").

-R&D expenses of \$257,000 and \$376,000 during the three months ended March 31, 2007 and 2006, respectively, were used to support the development of ST-294, a drug candidate which has demonstrated significant antiviral activity in cell culture assays against arenavirus pathogens, as well as other drug candidates for hemorrhagic fevers.
-For the three months ended March 31, 2007, we spent \$59,000 on internal human resources and \$198,000 mainly on pre-clinical testing.
-For the three months ended March 31, 2006, we spent \$171,000 on internal human resources and \$204,000 on pre-clinical testing of ST-294.
-From inception of our program to develop ST-294 and other drug candidates for hemorrhagic fevers, to-date, we spent a total of \$3.4 million related to the program, of which \$1.6 million and \$1.8 million were expended on internal human resources and pre-clinical work, respectively.
+During the three months ended March 31, 2008 and 2007, we spent \$379,000 and \$257,000, respectively, to support the development of ST-193, a drug candidate for Lassa fever virus, ST-294, a drug candidate for certain arenavirus pathogens, and other drug candidates for hemorrhagic fevers.
+For the three months ended March 31, 2008, we spent \$60,000 on internal human resources and \$319,000 mainly on pre-clinical testing.
+For the three months ended March 31, 2007, we spent \$59,000 on internal human resources and \$198,000 on pre-clinical testing.
+From inception of our program to develop ST-193, ST-294 and other drug candidates for hemorrhagic fevers, to-date, we spent a total of \$4.9 million related to the program, of which \$1.8 million and \$3.1 million were expended on internal human resources and pre-clinical work, respectively.
 These resources reflect SIGA's research and development expenses directly related to the program.
 They exclude additional expenditures such as the cost to acquire the program, patent costs, allocation of indirect expenses, and the value of other services received from the NIH and the DoD.

-R&D expenses related to our USAF Agreements were \$251,000 and \$171,000 for internal human resources and external R&D services, respectively, during the three months ended March 31, 2007.
-During the same period in 2006, we spent \$194,000 and \$128,000 on internal human resources and external R&D services, respectively.
-Costs related to our work on the USAF Agreements, during the term of the agreements to-date were \$2.4 million, of which we spent \$1.1 million and \$1.3 million on internal human resources and external R&D services, respectively.
+For the three months ended March 31, 2008 and 2007, we spent \$100,000 and \$422,000, respectively, in expenses related to our USAF agreements.
+For the three months ended March 31, 2008 we spent \$77,000 and \$23,000 for internal human resources and external R&D services, respectively.
+During the same period in 2007, we spent \$251,000 and \$171,000 on internal human resources and external R&D services, respectively.
+Costs related to our work on the USAF Agreements from September 2005 to date were \$3.4 million, of which we spent \$1.8 million and \$1.6 million on internal human resources and external R&D services, respectively.
 These resources reflect SIGA's research and development expenses directly related to this agreement.
 They exclude additional expenditures such as patent costs and allocation of indirect expenses.